0glabs/0g-doc/docs/run-a-node/validator.md

    source ~/.profile
    ```

-**2. Set the Chain ID:**

-Configures your node to connect to the specific 0G testnet, ensuring you're on the correct network.
+**2. Set the Chain ID:** Configures your node to connect to the specific 0G testnet, ensuring you're on the correct network.

    ```bash
    0gchaind config chain-id zgtendermint_16600-2
    ```
-**3. Initialise Your Node:**

-Initialise your node by creating necessary configuration files and a validator key pair, establishing your node's identity within the 0G network.
+**3. Initialise Your Node:** by creating necessary configuration files and a validator key pair, establishing your node's identity within the 0G network.

    ```bash
    0gchaind init <your_validator_name> --chain-id zgtendermint_16600-2
    ```
-**4. Set Up Genesis & Seeds:**

-    Download and verify the correct genesis file, ensuring your node starts with the same initial state as the rest of the network.
+**4. Set Up Genesis & Seeds:** Download and verify the correct genesis file, ensuring your node starts with the same initial state as the rest of the network.

    ***a.
 Copy the Genesis File:***